chryswoods/siremol.org/intro_to_mc/part1/software.md

 The first is the program ([metropolis.py](../software/metropolis_py.md)) written using Python.
 If you don't know Python, you can learn about it by working through [this Python workshop](../../README.md).
 Python is a scripting language, so is easy to understand.
 However, programs written in Python are quite slow.
 C++ is a compiled language.
 The second program ([metropolis.cpp](../software/metropolis_cpp.md)) is the C++ version of the program.
 This is identical to the Python version, except it is written in C++, and will run about 100 times faster.

-First, download the python version of the program by clicking on the above link and following the instructions.
+First, download the python version of the program by clicking [here](../software/metropolis_py.md) and following the instructions.

 Once you have downloaded the python version, run it by typing;